mvallet91/digital-skills-demo/pages/content-overview.markdown

 ## Ready to select your materials?
 Are you already familiar with DigitalSkills, and ready to proceed to the actual selection?
 Go and [proceed](#selecting-your-course).
 If not, we will explain you -- briefly -- how DigitalSkills works.

-1. make your selection of content, platform, format etc. in the online form (*the menu card*) and submit the form
+1. Make your selection of content, platform, format etc. in the online form (*the menu card*) and submit the form

 2. your materials are prepared and packed in a ZIP named as you specified, ready to be downloaded by you